linkyndy/pallets/README.md

 ## Motivation

-The main reason for Pallet's existence was the need of a fast, simple and reliable workflow engine, one that is easily extensible with various backends and serializer, one that does not lose your data and one that is intelligent enough to concurrently schedule a workflow's tasks.
+The main reason for Pallets' existence was the need of a fast, simple and reliable workflow engine, one that is easily extensible with various backends and serializer, one that does not lose your data and one that is intelligent enough to concurrently schedule a workflow's tasks.

 ## Status